Br3uxi/StayHydrated/README.md

 ```bash
 pip install -r requirements.txt
 ```
-6. Create a Environment Variable called "discord_token" and store your Bot Token from the [Discord Developer Platform](http://discordapp.com/developers/applications/) in it
+6. Copy the example_config.ini to config.ini and add your Bot Token from the [Discord Developer Platform](http://discordapp.com/developers/applications/) to it
 7. Run the Main File
 ```bash
 python3 stay_hydrated.py